What attributes makes a great tradesperson?

-This means getting back to you on time, keeping you in the loop about projected timelines and cost estimates, updating you on progress and following up once the job is done.
-If you have to abstain from using the kitchen or bathroom in your home as the work is being carried out, for example, you should be given an accurate timeline about how long your basic amenities will be affected.
+This means getting back to you on time, keeping you in the loop about projected timelines and cost estimates, updating you on progress, and following up once the job is done.
+If you have to abstain from using the kitchen or bathroom in your home as the work is going on, for example, you should be given an accurate timeline about how long your basic amenities will be affected.

 Safety awareness and practice

-Much of the training an apprentice tradesperson receives is based around best practice for on-the-job safety.
-While some of these safety precautions are just that – precautions – it doesn’t mean any of them can be ignored.
+Much of the training an apprentice tradesperson receives is based on best practice for on-the-job safety.
+While some of these safety precautions are just that – precautions – it doesn’t mean we can ignore any of them.

-A great tradesperson will ensure all practices are followed, both for their own safety and for the safety of others in the vicinity.
+A great tradesperson will ensure following all practices.
+Both for their own safety and for the safety of others in the vicinity.

-A great tradesperson will know details about anything and everything from the industry, even if it’s not always applicable to their job.
+A great tradesperson will know details about anything and everything from the industry.
+Even if it is not always applicable to their job.

-This could be knowledge about the latest developments of a new major construction project, or a good understanding of new products and tools on the market.
-This deeper knowledge around the sector may come in handy in any number of ways – they may even be able to offer you contacts with others in the industry who can help out with other aspects of the project.
+This could be knowledge about the latest developments of a new major construction project.
+Or about a good understanding of new products and tools on the market.
+This deeper knowledge of the sector may come in handy in any number of ways.
+They may even be able to offer you contacts with others in the industry who can help out with other aspects of the project.

 Needless to say, any person working in the trades should have the appropriate knowledge and skills in order to carry out the job.

-This one is a little harder to spot, but when a problem does occur (as is quite common on any work site), a great tradesperson will quickly start throwing ideas around as to how to circumnavigate or solve the issue.
+This one is a little harder to spot.
+But when a problem does occur, a great tradesperson will quickly start throwing ideas around as to how to circumnavigate or solve the issue.

 It takes lateral thinking, experience, and skill.
 But the ability to solve problems as they arrive makes for a fantastic worker in any industry, and the trades are no exception.